 Language Arts class includes literature, writing, and light grammar.
 (For families seeking more grammar at home, we recommend Daily Grams.)
 Students will learn reading comprehension, recognize point of view, identify main idea, conflict, how to write a summary, identify the Five W's of a narrative, and so much more!
 Students will also have opportunities to read essays and amplified paragraphs they write to the class.

 Science The class format for Science in Grades 1-4 uses STEM Stations.
 If you are unfamiliar with STEM, it stands for Science, Technology, Engineering, and Math.
-During the class time, students will participate in teacher-lead, hands-on science labs related to our area of study, which for 2018-2019 is Physics.
+During the class time, students will participate in teacher-lead, hands-on science labs related to our area of study, which for 2019-2020 is Enviromental Science.
 Carefully chosen iPad/laptop apps and games will be used at the Technology Station.
 Legos, K’Nex, Erector, Wedgits, and other manipulative toys will be in the Engineering Station with specific instructions on what to build.
 And the Math station will use various means to drive home common basic math concepts appropriate for each age.
 All of this creates a fun and educational environment for learning Science!

-This class offers three 60-minute classes: History, Language Arts, and Science.
+These classes offers three 60-minute classes: History, Language Arts, and Science.
 Memory Pegs are introduced within context of each subject, and students are encouraged to work on memorization at home.
 The Intermediate and Middle School classes are similar in structure and content, however Middle School classes are a bit more challenging and have a higher accountability level than the Intermediate classes.

 Language Arts class includes literature, writing, and light grammar.
 (For families seeking more grammar at home, we recommend Daily Grams.)
 In this course, students will learn to outline, to support a thesis statement, refute and confirm parts of stories, conclude an essay, understand comparison and contrast, write a four-to-six paragraph essay, and much more.
 Students will also have opportunities to develop elocution skills through oral recitations.